hyperledger/fabric/docs/source/config_update.md

 **Capability Requirements**.
 It has its own doc that can be found [here](./capability_requirements.html).

-Let’s say you want to edit the block batch size for the channel (because this is a single numeric field, it’s one of the easiest changes to make).
+Let's say you want to edit the block batch size for the channel (because this is a single numeric field, it's one of the easiest changes to make).
 First to make referencing the JSON path easy, we define it as an environment variable.

-To establish this, take a look at your config, find what you’re looking for, and back track the path.
+To establish this, take a look at your config, find what you're looking for, and back track the path.

-If you find batch size, for example, you’ll see that it’s a `value` of the `Orderer`. `Orderer` can be found under `groups`, which is under `channel_group`.
+If you find batch size, for example, you'll see that it's a `value` of the `Orderer`. `Orderer` can be found under `groups`, which is under `channel_group`.
 The batch size value has a parameter under `value` of `max_message_count`.